seothemes/genesis-starter-theme/README.md

 #### Customizer

 * Custom Logo instead of Custom Header for better SEO
-* Custom Header for uploading a page header background image or YouTube video
+* Custom Header for uploading a hero section background image or YouTube video
 * Custom Colors with RGBA/transparency option
 * Custom Layout included to easily extend the Genesis page layouts
 * Includes CSS minification function to compress all inline CSS output by Customizer